jacobldavis/HPC-Mini-Cluster/README.md

 ![ssh](images/ssh.png)

 At this point, your setup should look like something above, so our next step will be to configure the static IPs for the ethernet!
 Simply type `sudo ntmui`, `Edit a connection`, select the ethernet option, and change `IPv4 CONFIGURATION` to `Manual`.
 From here, you can configure your own IP address for the setup.
 For mine, I used 192.168.0 as the base and appended 254/24 for the head node and 1-2/24 for the compute nodes.
-To configure it, it should loook something like this:
+To configure it, it should look something like this:

 ![nmtui](images/nmtui.png)